|VIRTUAL HISTORY TOUR INDEX||NEXT|

 By 1770, a half-dozen years before the Declaration of Independence, members decided to erect a meeting hall which also could be rented to help pay off their investment.
 To reduce construction cost, they contributed much of the labor and materials.

 Carpenters' Hall proved to be the right building at the right time.
-The plaster was barely dry before Benjamin Franklin in 1773 installed his new Library Company — the nation's first lending library — on the second floor directly above the display explaining the First Continental Congress.
+The plaster was barely dry before Benjamin Franklin in 1773 installed his new Library Company — the nation's first lending library.

 That same year the famed Boston Tea Party took place, the event which directly led to summoning the First Continental Congress.
 Taxation without representation in Parliament had been for many years a festering issue between Crown and colonies.
 Although many taxes had been repealed, the tax on tea — the colonists' favorite non-alcoholic drink — remained.
 Making matters worse, the East India Company's price even undercut that of American smugglers.
 On a cold December night, 150 Bostonians dressed crudely as Mohawk Indians, boarded three tea ships anchored in the harbor and dumped the contents of all the tea chests.
 Outraged, the King and Parliament responded by, among other things, blockading the port and sending General Gage with 4,000 troops to occupy the city.